How to merge items with your catalog

 These limits could change at any time without prior notice.
 If you need to modify these limits, contact your Coveo representative.

-Merging with catalog items
+Merging with existing items

 Required parameters